mojesadi-dev/data-analysis-portfolio/phase2_analysis.md

 ---

-## 4. Missing Values Assessment
+## ⚠️ 5.
+Missing Values Assessment

-A preliminary assessment of missing values was performed across all columns.
+A preliminary assessment of missing values was conducted across all columns.

-- Most core transactional and sales-related fields are fully populated.
+- Core transactional and sales-related fields are fully populated.
-- Missing values were observed primarily in specific geographical attributes (e.g. postal code).
+- Missing values are primarily observed in certain geographical attributes, such as **Postal Code**.
-- No critical sales metrics (Sales, Quantity, Profit) were found to be missing.
+- No missing values were detected in critical metrics such as **Sales**, **Quantity**, or **Profit**.

 **Observation:**
-Missing geographic attributes may affect location-based aggregation and mapping but do not prevent overall sales or trend analysis.
+Missing geographic attributes may affect location-based analysis or mapping but do not limit overall sales, profitability, or trend analysis.

 ---

-## 5. Duplicate Records Assessment
+## 🧬 6.
+Duplicate Records Assessment

-Duplicate checks were performed at different levels:
+Duplicate checks were performed at multiple levels:

-- No fully identical rows were identified.
+- No fully duplicated rows were identified.
-- Repeated Order IDs were observed, which is expected due to the line-item structure of retail transactions where a single order can contain multiple products.
+- Repeated **Order ID** values were observed, which is expected due to the line-item nature of the dataset (one order may contain multiple products).

 **Observation:**
-Duplicate Order IDs do not indicate data quality issues and should be handled appropriately during aggregation and KPI calculations.
+Repeated Order IDs do not indicate data quality issues and should be handled correctly during aggregation and KPI calculations.

 ---

-## 6. Data Type and Format Review
+## 🧪 7.
+Data Type and Format Review

-- Date fields are consistently represented and suitable for time-based analysis.
+- Date fields are consistently formatted and suitable for time-based analysis.
-- Numeric fields (Sales, Profit, Quantity, Discount) contain valid numeric values.
+- Numeric fields (**Sales**, **Profit**, **Quantity**, **Discount**) contain valid numeric values.
-- Categorical fields show consistent labeling, though minor standardization (e.g. casing, trimming) may be required.
+- Categorical fields show consistent labeling, though minor standardization (e.g., casing or trimming whitespace) may be required.
-- Postal Code is stored as a string to preserve leading zeros where applicable.
+- **Postal Code** is stored as a string to preserve leading zeros.

 ---

-## 7. Key Observations for Data Cleaning Phase
+## 🧠 8.
+Key Observations for Data Cleaning Phase

-Based on the data assessment:
+Based on the data assessment performed in this phase:

-- Minor missing values require handling in selected columns.
+- Minor missing values require appropriate handling strategies.
-- Categorical fields may require standardization.
+- Categorical fields may require normalization and standardization.
-- Aggregation logic must account for line-item granularity.
+- Aggregation logic must account for the line-item granularity of the data.
-- The dataset is suitable for KPI calculation, trend analysis, and dashboard development after cleaning.
+- The dataset is well-structured and suitable for KPI calculation, trend analysis, and dashboard development after cleaning.

 ---

-**Outcome of Phase 2:**
+### ✅ Outcome of Phase 2

-The dataset structure, limitations, and data quality considerations have been identified and documented.
-The project is ready to proceed to the data cleaning and preparation phase.
+The dataset structure, data quality considerations, and potential limitations have been identified and documented.
+The project is now ready to proceed to **Phase 3 – Data Cleaning & Preparation**.